ECO Savers Business Hub — Group Travel

 Breakfast + Hotel depart

 Last hotel breakfast.
+Day 3 meals: B/L/X (Breakfast + Lunch included, no dinner).
 Check-out is 12:00 PM — pack all your belongings before breakfast and leave bags at the front desk after checking out.
 Rooms will no longer be available after noon.

 08:15